AriFordsham/lens-wiki/Operators.md

   <td>
       Build a getter, sanely:
       <p><code>view (to snd) ("hello","world") == "world" -- to snd is same as _2 but only works on tuples</code></p>
-      Less safe, here be dragons, read the docs:
+      Less safe, here be dragons, mull the types, read the docs... :
       <p><code>view (upon snd) ("hello","world") == "world" </code></p>

   </td>